Designer-Gas-Club-Gaming/DGCBible/index.md

 - **There is a zero-tolerance policy for Racism, Bestiality, Suicide, or Rape RP.**

 - **Criminal activities** (kidnapping, killing, robbing, etc.) **are NOT allowed in Green Zones.**
-  Green Zones include Legion Square Garage, The PvP Arena, Government properties (e.g., PD Station, Pillbox, City Hall) and civilian job sites (e.g., mines).
+  Green Zones include Legion Square Garage, The PvP Arena, Government properties (e.g., PD Stations, Hospitals, City Hall) and civilian job sites (e.g., mines).

+- **You may not scam players for vehicles.** You may only scam players for miscellaneous in game items (guns, joints, armor, backpacks, etc).
+No pocket/ bank wipes.